Kenny-WilliamsStockdale/WEB701-Project/README.md

 The project planning Trello can be found here:https://trello.com/b/WsMGDNlb/web701-project

 ## How to start the application
+`npm install` - to make sure you have the necessary npm modules.
 1. Use `npm start` to launch the backend application only.
 2. Use `npm run client` to launch the frontend application only.
 3. Use `npm run dev` to launch both backend and frontend applications concurrently.